Stanley Spooner: Career

-At first Stanley was a clerk, then a stockbroker and a junior partner of Thomas Toller Hurst Daniell, his brother in-law, from April 1891.Thomas was also a member of the Anglo-American Lodge.
+At first Stanley was a clerk, then a stockbroker and a junior partner of Thomas Toller Hurst Daniell, his brother in-law, from April 1891.
 On 15 May 1891, it was reported in the London Evening Standard that they were declared defaulters upon the stock exchange.
-This was due to the fact that George James, a stockbroker from Southport who Hurst, Daniell, Spooner & Co were acting as agents for, absconded and failed to pay losses he made on his account.
-George James misappropriated £70,000, and was sentenced to five years in prison at Liverpool assizes on 28 July 1891.
-Thomas Toller Hurst Daniell died in Hastings, on 30 September 1892.
-The value of his effects came to just £10.
+George James, a stockbroker from Southport who Hurst, Daniell, Spooner & Co were acting as agents for, had absconded and failed to pay losses he made on his account.
+George James misappropriated £70,000 and was sentenced to five years in prison at Liverpool assizes on 28 July 1891.